chandlerprall/insula/packages/insula/README.md

 ### Computed Values

 Many applications need to store source data and transform it for other parts of the application.
 This transformation can be costly and a common way to solve this is to cache the transformed data as part of the state itself.
 Insula provides a way to create _computed values_ and seemlessly re-use them across the application via the generated [selector](#selectors).
+Computed values can even depend on other computed values!
 For example, you could store a raw user object and compute a string concatenation of their name.

 ```javascript
 const store = new Store({